SG Wattenscheid 09: History

 From that point the club slowly turned itself around and in 1990 earned promotion to the top-flight by way of a second-place result in their division.
 However, their Bundesliga stay was a brief four years with their best result being an 11th-place finish in their debut season.
 The most memorable matches in this period are the victory in the derby against VfL Bochum in 1992 (2–0) and the two victories against German record champion Bayern Munich in 1991 (3–2) and 1993 (2–0).
 After relegation in 1994, Wattenscheid spent two campaigns in the 2.
 Bundesliga, before slipping to Regionalliga in 1996 for one season and returned for two campaigns back in the 2.
 Bundesliga.
 In 1999, Wattenscheid was slipping to Regionalliga and Oberliga in 2004.
 The next season, in 2005, they could advance to the Regionalliga again.
 Two consecutive relegations brought them to the Verbandsliga Westfalen in 2007, where they played for one season before qualifying for the new Oberliga Nordrhein-Westfalen.
 Wattenscheid played Oberliga for 2 seasons and relegated again to Verbandsliga after finishing 18th in 2009–10 season.

 After winning the regional Westfalenpokal in 1996, Wattenscheid qualified for the first round of DFB-Pokal in 1996–97 where they faced Borussia Dortmund, at that time the reigning German champions.
 They won the match 4–3 (after extra time) but were eliminated by Karlsruher SC II in the following round, losing 4–2 in a penalty shootout.

 After being relegated from the NRW-Liga in 2009–10, they dropped to the six-tier Verbandsliga Westfalen II, but climbed to the fourth-tier Regionalliga West three years later, in 2013.
 The club filed for bankruptcy during the 2019/20 season resulting in relegation to the Oberliga Westfalen for the 2020/21 season where they currently play.

+SG Wattenscheid are notably friendly with Scottish Championship club Queen’s Park who they have had a partnership with for 20 years as of 2025.
+Fans of the clubs can be seen at either clubs’ stadiums.